Mary Agnes "Aggie" Cooper Diary, 1921

 Sun Mar 13.
 Fair and colder. roads frozen clean.
 Aunt Mattie and I at evening church.
 Annie called.

 Wed Mar 16.
 Mild at first then much colder. and quite windy. a little dry in some places.
 I went to pay Doctor in evening.
 Aunt Mattie up to see W. Luesby.
 I left my hat to be trimmed and Aunt Mattie got a new one. $3.25 for mine.
-We cleaned Bureau Drawers and Clothese Closets. roads badly cut. very deep.
+We cleaned Bureau Drawers and Clothes Closets. roads badly cut. very deep.
 Aunt Matties hat $10.

 Thur Mar 17.
 St Patricks Day. fair and moderately cold.